 Talk to customers who have closed in the last three to six months.
 Ask them what they found most valuable during their communications with you.
 Find out what they didn’t find of value.

 Customer interviews and surveys can shine a light on high-impact processes.
 These are the areas to be automated and optimized.
 This insight can then help improve customer satisfaction by identifying gaps in your support communication.

 In this section, we’re going to take an in-depth look at CRM technologies.

 You’ll learn which features you should prioritize, how to communicate to senior decision makers and persuade key stakeholders, and the selection process to find a vendor that’s right for you.

+Customer relationship management software helps you keep on top of your clients in an automated way.
 Do you remember every key piece of information from customer interactions and meetings?
 It’s highly unlikely, and even if you kept written notes, they’re liable to go missing.

 Don’t rely on memory alone.
 Use CRM technology to store key information on your conversations.
 Train your sales teams to enter this information as soon as they’ve ended a call or meeting.

 Not only does this lead to more efficient sales and follow-up processes, it means more data for you and your teams to collect in the long-term.

 Without a CRM platform in place, you probably have multiple Excel spreadsheets set up for customer communications, sales numbers and deal tracking.